Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Estimation

 \subsection{Step 1: Polychotomous choice model}

-We first need to specify $F_2\Big(z_i \beta_{j^*} + \frac{\E[w_{ij^*} | z_i]}{ \E[h_{ij^*} | z_i]}\Big)$, where $F_2(\cdot)$ characterizes error components in the polychotomous choice model to estimate the Gaussian copula presented in Equation \ref{eq:copula_normal}.
-In this step, we present a multinomial probit specification for college major and marriage decisions as well as a testing procedure.
-Multinomial logit model can be used for the ease of computational complexity and the details of them in our setting described in Appendix \ref{section:appendixEst}.
+We first need to specify $F_2\Big(x_{1i} \beta_{j^*} + z_{j^*}\delta \Big)$, where $F_2(\cdot)$ characterizes the error components in the polychotomous choice model to estimate the Gaussian copula presented in Equation \ref{eq:copula_normal}.
+In this step, we present a multinomial probit specification for polychotomous choice and binary outcome as well as a testing procedure.
+Alternatively, multinomial logit model can be used and reduce computational complexity, and we provide additional results based on using a multinomial logit model in Appendix \ref{section:appendixEst}.